 The Driving Cog

-You will surely find that running a successful critique requires some culture setting in your classroom to encourage specific AND kind feedback while embracing failure.
-Educators know that failure is actually the way we learn, yet failure / fail forward / fail up are all terms with baggage that is hard to escape.
-We, for better or worse, decided it better to invent a new word - pHail - than fight that fight.
+You will surely find that to run a successful critique in the classroom will require some culture setting as it is important to encourage specific AND kind feedback while embracing failure.
+Educators know that failure is actually the way we learn, yet "failure" / "fail-forward" / "fail-up" are all terms with hard to escape baggage. - Rather than fight that fight, we decided to invent a new word - pHail.
 The nod to the well known pH scale is intentional, and our term represents a similar scale.
-The pH scale, as you might remember from science class, ranges from 0 (very acidic) to 14 (very basic) with 7 being the neutral.
-The pHail scale has a neutral point too, which is bracketed by a range of mistakes (or pHails) from “OUCH” to “A-HA”.
+(As you might remember from science class, the pH scale ranges from 0 (very acidic) to 14 (very basic) with 7 being neutral).
+The pHail scale has a neutral point that is bracketed by a range of mistakes (or pHails) from “OUCH” to “A-HA”.

-This language is helpful for learners of all ages to describe a mistakes that they learned from.
+This language is helpful for learners of all ages to describe a mistake they learned from.
 It might be somewhere on the “ouch” side of the scale as a reminder to everyone that we care about safety and not repeating those mistakes.
 Another might be on the “a-ha” side of the scale where an accidental discovery might unlock some new learning or techniques for others.
 Both are learnings worth sharing as a form or critique and “pHail” is our vehicle.
 Read more about the pHail scale.

 Places to wander and wonder

-The Art of Critical Making: Rhode Island School of Design on Creative Practice has been an immensely influential read for us....particularly with regard to this core skill of critique.
-As a group of makerEd teachers with little formal art experience, this book has really helped view the overlap between maker and the arts...Critical Making.
+The Art of Critical Making: Rhode Island School of Design on Creative Practicehas been an immensely influential read for us....particularly with regard to the core skill of critique.
+As a group of makerEd teachers with little formal art experience, this book has really helped us to see the overlap between maker and the arts...Critical Making.

 Rosanne Somerson.
 The Art of Critical Making: Rhode Island School of Design on Creative Practice (Kindle Locations 3204).
 Wiley.
 Kindle Edition.